 Easy pumpkin muffin anyone?
-These chocolate chip pumpkin muffins with cranberries are jam packed with warming fall spices like cinnamon, nutmeg, clove and ginger.
-Plus, there’s pumpkin seeds for added oomph and texture.
+These chocolate chip pumpkin muffins with cranberries are jam-packed with warming fall spices like cinnamon, nutmeg, clove and ginger.
+Plus, there are pumpkin seeds for added oomph and texture.
 They’re sure to be a fall favourite!

 So, I’ve already made this chocolate chip pumpkin muffin recipe about a million times.
 I’ve been testing them out before I shared with you guys.
-Ok, not a million times but a lot.
+Okay, not a million times but a lot.

-And at some point I didn’t have to ‘test’ anymore, but I think I just wanted to keep eatin’ ’em.
-The struggle is real, you guys.
+And at some point I didn’t have to ‘test’ anymore, but I think I just wanted to keep eating them.
+The struggle is real.
 Can you blame me?

 These easy pumpkin muffins have lots of iconic fall players, like cinnamon, nutmeg and pumpkin puree and they’re topped with pumpkin seeds for a little texture.
-Bonus…they make your home smell amazing!
+An added bonus of making these muffins is that they make your home smell amazing!